Okay, I iron my jeans. So sue me.

 Fighting to keep his gaze on her face, he watched his sister’s “new friend” limp toward them, wincing with every step.

 Besides being sinfully handsome, he was also tall.
-Not basketball player-sized, though his vertical presence would turn heads in a crowd.
-His hair was darker than Summer’s and his eyes a lighter shade of blue yet they shared the same Eastern European features.
+Not basketball player-sized, although his vertical presence would turn heads in a crowd.
+His hair was darker than his sister’s and his eyes a lighter shade of blue, yet they shared the same Eastern European features.
 High cheekbones, full sculpted lips, pale skin…

 Was that the reason Frankie was feeling all jumbly inside?
 Attractive men normally didn’t make her nervous.
 But a hot-as-hell holy father?
 A first in her book.